alantech/iasql/engine/README.md

 #### Pushing engine image to engine ECR

 - Login to ECR repository.
-Probably you will need to update this command if you have your `iasql` org credentials in an specific profile passing the `--profile` option.
+Probably you will need to update this command if you have your `iasql` org credentials in an specific profile setting the `AWS_PROFILE` to that.

   ```sh
   aws ecr get-login-password --region us-east-2 | docker login --username AWS --password-stdin 547931376551.dkr.ecr.us-east-2.amazonaws.com